Leftover Pulled Pork Recipe: Breakfast Frittata With Leeks & Gruyère

 I adore bacon & leek quiche.
 The best-ever recipe for bacon leek quiche is by Grace Parisi & can be found on Food & Wine's website.
 It uses heavy cream and is literally a slice of heaven.

-Since I’m mostly staying away from wheat these days, I’ve omitted the crust and swapped the bacon for pulled pork to use up our leftovers.
-I’ve also used a combination of milk & sour cream instead of heavy cream.
-It’s just as delicious, too.
+Since I'm trying to stay healthy, I've omitted the crust and swapped the bacon for pulled pork to use up our leftovers.
+I've also used a combination of milk & sour cream instead of heavy cream.
+It's just as delicious too.

 - 3 large leeks (white and tender green parts only)